07th-mod/enter_extractor/Readme.md

 # Installation

+## `blabla.py` Installation

+You only need Python 3 installed and on your PATH to use `blabla.py`

+If installing on Windows, **make sure to tick the "☑ Add Python 3 to PATH"** checkbox to the installer, or you won't be able to run the script.

+## EnterExtractor Installation

 - Needs `cmake`, `libpng`, `boost-filesystem`, `boost-locale`, and optionally, `boost-thread`

 Make a folder for the build and cd into it (`mkdir build && cd build`), then `cmake ..` and finally `make`.
 Disable multithreaded PNG saving with `-DENABLE_MULTITHREADING=OFF` to remove the `boost-thread` requirement.